 - Keep the senior engaged.
 As much as possible, include the senior in the activities other members of the family are taking pleasure in, whether singing holiday songs, opening gifts, reminiscing, or watching holiday classics.
 Often, long-term memory remains intact even if short-term memory is decreased, and holiday traditions such as these may ignite renewed interest and engagement.

 - Think through gift suggestions carefully.
 For an individual with dementia, even the most harmless gift might be dangerous.
 It’s best to adhere to necessities: a warm blanket, a well-liked type of food, comfortable slippers.
 If members of your family ask for specific gift suggestions, the gift of respite care is one that is always welcome!
-A professional home care agency, like Morning Glory Home Care, can offer gift cards for specialized Alzheimer’s and dementia care – providing a priceless gift for the senior and his or her loved ones.
+A professional home care agency, like Morning Glory Home Care can offer gift cards for specialized Alzheimer’s and dementia care – providing a priceless gift for the senior and his or her loved ones.

 For further tips and resources related to making the holiday season as pleasant as possible for those with Alzheimer’s or dementia, connect with Morning Glory Home Care.
 Our care team is highly skilled in the most compassionate, patient, and creative care techniques to help seniors stay as safe, independent, and engaged as possible.
-Reach out to us now at 618-667-8400 for additional information on our top-rated memory care in Highland, IL and the surrounding area.
+Reach out to us now at 618-667-8400 for additional information on our top-rated memory care in Belleville, IL and the surrounding area.